-The Finley golf course at the University of North Carolina, Chapel Hill, is a Tom Fazio creation which is not only a monster from the Tar Heel tees but also one of the country’s better campus layouts.
+The Finley golf course at the University of North Carolina, Chapel Hill, is a Tom Fazio remodel which is not only a monster from the Tar Heel tees but also one of the country’s better campus layouts.
+Opened in its current configuration in 1999, UNC Finley was the architect’s 11th design project in his home state of North Carolina.

 In many of my other Top100 reviews, I have made it clear that I generally prefer courses from the classic era over the “dark ages.”
 Additionally, I have described some North Carolina Tom Fazio designs as “middling.”
 To top this all off, it feels necessary to mention that I spent a decade of my academic and professional life as a Duke University Blue Devil.